 How Does a Garden Office Stay Warm in the Winter?

-Even with well-insulated materials and professionally fitted fixtures, feel the cold British chill indoors on a freezing day is inevitable.
-Heating appliances can be integrated into the design of your garden office, to avoid moments just like these.
-With technology having come a long way in recent years, your office heating system doesn’t have to take over too much space; and due to quality insulation, it shouldn’t require too much energy to run either.
+Even with a well-insulated garden office, feeling the cold British chill indoors on a freezing day is inevitable.
+To avoid this, we recommend integrating a heating appliance into the design of your garden office.
+Advancements in technology means an office heating system does not need to take over too much space; and due to the quality insulation that we use, energy consumption can be kept to a low.
 We know space utilisation is key in any workspace, so there are now a range of subtle heating systems you can opt for.
 All these factors work together to help keep your garden office cosy and warm throughout even the coldest of winter days.

 Quality Materials Matter

-As with all industries, some garden office or log cabin manufacturing companies simply don’t have their customers best interests at heart.
+As with all industries, some garden office or log cabin manufacturing companies simply do not have their customers best interests at heart.
 They revert to using cheap, non-sustainable materials that are unlikely to survive the seasons well.
-These garden offices can look impressive to begin with, however that’s before they’ve had to withstand any changes in the weather.
+These garden offices can look impressive to begin with, however that is usually before they have had to withstand any changes in the weather.
 We all know how nature likes to wreak havoc on almost everything it comes across, and garden offices are no exception.

 At Eco Friendly Lodge Cabins, we always partner with quality material providers throughout every step of the building process.
 The timber we choose in our creations are carefully selected, with considerations made as to how well they withstand the British weather.
 Our window and door fixtures are designed to keep heat indoors, while everything fits together snugly in a way that eliminates any breeze and potential for damp.

-When we’re building garden offices, we want them to last.
-We see the installation of your new garden annexe as an investment; something that will continue to remain a cosy, habitable space to work in for many years to come.
-Our garden offices are built with sustainability in mind; so that you can use them all year round.
+When we build garden offices, we want them to last.
+We see the installation of your new garden annexe as an investment – something that will continue to remain a cosy, habitable space to work in for many years to come.
+Our garden offices are built with sustainability in mind – so that you can use them all year round.
 We hope this article has answered some of your questions about how garden offices stay warm through the seasons, even in winter.
 If not, we’re always here to answer any questions you may have about our garden office services.